deve-sh/InternsHub/README.md

 - Detailed Database Schema.
 - Usage of Core PHP.
 - **Pagination**
+- Secure, as everything (Or at least most of the things) are rendered on the server side using PHP.
 - Complete splitting of the styles, scripts and the fragments to avoid bugs that come due to their mixing.

 ## Rules adhered to.